 The SDG Lab and the PCP are both units within the Office of the Director-General at UN Geneva and are closely aligned and work together.
 The SDG Lab focuses on policy and practice innovation and collaboration, whereas the PCP concentrates on capturing and communicating the work of International Geneva and engaging broader communities.
 The success of the SDGs requires both dimensions of implementation.

-The Geneva 2030 Ecosystem is an open and inclusive network of SDG practitioners in and around the city.
+The Geneva SDG Community is an open and inclusive network of SDG practitioners in and around the city.
 Although the ecosystem is co-convened by the SDG Lab and IISD, it is not owned by any one entity or individual.
 We recognize and support the great power in self-organizing, open collaboration, and co-ownership; so, while the SDG Lab acts as a convener, we believe it is important that all actors have the opportunity to contribute and shape the ecosystem.